What are the Threats to the Rainforests?

 This renewable “green” source of energy, ironically is to blame for some environmental destruction, for example in the Amazon when the Tucuri dam was built.
 The Amazon river is the second longest in the world and with its many tributaries it is a source of energy which could be harnessed.
 Brazil suffered an energy crisis in 2006 and is keen to develop this source of power.
 Unfortunately, the building of hydro-electric dams often results in major flooding which harms wildlife and can change the eco-system of the river downstream.
 Wood rotting underwater also releases carbon dioxide and methane greenhouse gases.

 The Xingu river is the site of the world's third largest hydro-electric dam, the Belo Monte project where 310 square miles (500 square km) will be flooded.
 Many indigenous people such as the Kayapo Indians are concerned about the potential loss of land.
-The construction is currently well underway, with a scheduled completion date in 2019.
+The construction was completed in 2019.